stonecharioteer/blog/_drafts/tech-literacy.md

 Do not:

 1. Compare their progress to another child.
 2. Tell them that this will give them a career.
 Kids won't care for it.
-Instead show them that computers can be fun.
+Instead show them that computers can be *fun.*
-3. Chide them telling them their ideas of being a tiktok/YouTube star are stupid.
+3. Chide them telling them their ideas of being a TikTok/YouTube star are stupid.
 Instead:
    1. Teach them that these platforms might not be there in the future.
    2. If your child loves videogames, tell them that they can *make* videogames.
    3. If your child loves movies/cartoons, tell them how much computers are used in these fields.

 ### Step 1: Get them a **Desktop** Computer.

-For their 9th birthday, get them a desktop computer.
+For `YEAR 1` birthday, get them a desktop computer.

 Not a Laptop.
 Not your desktop "when you're not using it".
 Not your Surface Book or iMac or whatever.
 Get them a good-old desktop.
 If you know how, assemble one yourself, or get one from a local shop.
 Again, do not get them something with store-provided service.
 Get them a CPU, a keyboard, a mouse and a monitor. *Let them own this machine*.

 Again: *Let them own this machine*.
 They are the only ones who use it.
 They are the only ones who can fix it.
 If something happens, they use Google, or take it to a local repair guy (only the first time if necessary), and they figure out how to fix it.

 *No, seriously*.
 This machine is theirs.
 It is like getting them a dog to teach them responsibility, but instead of you taking them for walks, this machine is all theirs.
 They will do whatever with it.
 Teach them to get what they want for it.